UBINIG

 UBINIG (Unnayan Bikalper Nitinirdharoni Gobeshona, the Policy Research for Development Alternatives) is a non-governmental organization based in Dhaka, the capital of Bangladesh.
 Founded in 1984, the organization has established nine vidyaghar (learning places).
 Farida Akhtar is the organization's executive director.

 History

-UBINIG (Policy Research for Development Alternative) was established in 1984 by Farhad Mazhar.
+UBINIG was established in 1984 by Farhad Mazhar.
 It founded Prabartana, an organization promoting traditional agriculture and textile manufacturing in 1989.
 It founded Naya Krishi Andolon, which campaigns against genetically modified and hybrid corps.